 For our smallest plan - the Start Dock, each client has 1 backup done each day for 7 days, which leaves him a total of 7 available backups.
 At the end of the 7-day cycle, the last available backup will be removed and a new, more recent one will be created.

 Here is an example - if you sign with us on the 1st of July then the first backup will be done on that specific date.
-After 7 days you will have available backups from the 1st of July until 7th.
-On the next day - 8th of July, the first backup is done on 1st will be removed and you will have backups from the 2nd of July until 8th and the cycle will repeat and ensure the 7 backups.
+After 7 days you will have available backups from the 1st of July until the 7th.
+On the next day - 8th of July, the first backup is done on the 1st will be removed and you will have backups from the 2nd of July until the 8th and the cycle will repeat and ensure the 7 backups.